Temples of Arambagh, Hooghly

 Arambagh, a subdivisional town located about 80 kilometres from Kolkata can be reached both by road and rail.
 The best way is to take the morning Howrah-Goghat local and get down at Arambagh station at about 9:30 am.
 A little away from the station is a place called Parul within the Arambagh municipality which can be reached either by a toto or an auto.
 This place has two aatchala temples with terracotta decorations – Raghunandan Temple and Bishalakshi Temple.

 Raghunandan Temple built by the local Chakraborty family in 1695 Sakabada (1773 A.D) is placed on a higher platform.
-This east-facing aatchala temple has a triple arched entrance and the front is decorated with terracotta work.
-The terracotta decorations are more or less intact though at places it got damaged.
+This east-facing aatchala temple has a triple arched entrance.
+The front is decorated with terracotta work.
+The decorations are more or less intact though at places it got damaged.
 But whatever remains is quite good.
-The unique thing I noticed here is the the staircase on both sides leading to the temple.
+The unique thing is the staircase on both sides leading to the temple.

 A little away from Raghunandan Temple, is another aatchala temple dedicated to Bishalakshi at a place called Bikrampur.
 This temple like the other one is also placed on a higher platform.
 This temple is comparatively new compared to the other one.
 There is a foundation plaque on the temple wall.
-Bishalakshi Temple was built in 1781 Sakabda which one converted to Gregorian calendar comes to 1859.
+Bishalakshi Temple was built in 1781 Sakabda ie, 1859 according to Gregorian calendar.

 The temple has a triple arched entrance and the frontal view show terracotta decorations ranging from the battle of Rama and Ravana, Anantasayen Vishnu, Samura Manthan and other decorations.
 There are two statues of dwarpal inside the entrance to the temple sanctum.
 Maa Bishalakshi is worshipped inside the temple on a regular basis.